Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Fine-grained Video-Text Understanding

 \subsection{Temporal Video Grounding}

 Temporal Video Grounding (TVG) is an important fine-grained multimodal video understanding task to localize the temporal boundaries of given language queries, which are typically in the form of single sentences~\cite{tvg:tall, tvg:didemo, tvg:qvhighlight}, or even more complicated formats like paragraphs~\cite{tvg:depnet, tvg:hscnet, tvg:siamgtr, tvg:synopground} or articles~\cite{tvg:wsag, tvg:mvtcl}.
 Early approaches in TVG predominantly relied on a two-stage and proposal-based pipeline, where a large number of predefined candidate temporal segments are generated and then ranked according to their relevance to the language query.
 Afterwards, the field has shifted towards methods which are in a one-stage pipeline and those that can leverage powerful pre-trained image foundation models like CLIP~\cite{intro:clip} via image-to-video transfer learning.
 A pivotal development was the introduction of DETR-style frameworks~\cite{intro:detr} that follow a Post-Network Tuning scheme.
 Moment-DETR~\cite{tvg:qvhighlight} pioneered this by reformulating TVG as a direct set-prediction problem, utilizing a trainable Transformer-based head over frozen backbone encoders.
-Building on this, BAM-DETR\cite{tvg:bamdetr} introduced a boundary-oriented formulation and a dual-pathway decoder to achieve more precise temporal alignment.
-UniVTG\cite{tvg:univtg} proposed a unified multi-modal grounding head to handle multiple tasks within the same framework.
-UnLoc\cite{tvg:unloc} employed a post-pretraining scheme to fuse pyramid features from a CLIP model for both frames and text.
+Building on this, BAM-DETR~\cite{tvg:bamdetr} introduced a boundary-oriented formulation and a dual-pathway decoder to achieve more precise temporal alignment.
+UniVTG~\cite{tvg:univtg} proposed a unified multi-modal grounding head to handle multiple tasks within the same framework.
+UnLoc~\cite{tvg:unloc} employed a post-pretraining scheme to fuse pyramid features from a CLIP model for both frames and text.

-Beyond the post-network paradigm, other transfer strategies have been explored.
-VDI \cite{tvg:vdi} proposes a language-side adaptation paradigm for video-language models.
-While keeping the CLIP visual encoder frozen, it adapts the text encoder by infusing it with video-derived supervisory signals via a side-tuning approach.
-R$^2$-Tuning~\cite{tvg:r2tuning} introduced a Side-Tuning method in the form of a reversed recurrent tuning block, which performs query-modulated spatial pooling and coarse-to-fine temporal refinement.
-To incorporate explicit relational reasoning, PaTF\cite{tvg:patf} encodes external cues by introducing a parallel transformer that processes structured scene graph representations.
+Beyond the post-network paradigm, other transfer strategies have also been explored.
+VDI~\cite{tvg:vdi} introduces a language-side adaptation paradigm in which the CLIP visual encoder remains frozen, while the text encoder is adapted by infusing video-derived supervisory signals through a side-tuning approach.
+R$^2$-Tuning~\cite{tvg:r2tuning} implements side-tuning using a reversed recurrent tuning block to explicitly perform query-modulated spatial pooling and coarse-to-fine temporal refinement.
+To incorporate explicit relational reasoning, PaTF~\cite{tvg:patf} encodes external cues by introducing a parallel transformer that processes structured scene graph representations.